Singapore Targets High Earners with the Latest Elite Work VISA

 Subsequent renewals: 5 years

-|Can the ONE pass be renewed?||Yes, if persons are applying to meet the renewal criteria.|
+|Can the ONE pass be renewed?||Yes, if the person applying meets the renewal criteria|

-|Passes for dependents||Are available for selected family members of the pass holders.
-Spouses of ONE Pass holders can also obtain a Letter of Consent to work.|
+|Passes for dependents||Available for selected family members of ONE pass holders.
+Spouses of the pass holders can also obtain a letter of consent to work.|

-|Foreign worker levy or quota||No foreign worker levy or quota is required.|
+|Foreign worker levy or quota||No foreign worker levy or quota is required|

-|Related eServices and forms||Visit the Singapore Global Network (SGN) website to learn more about relocating to Singapore, and the opportunities available.|
+|Related eServices and forms||Visit the Singapore Global Network (SGN) website to learn more about working in Singapore and the opportunities available.|

-Secure comprehensive medical insurance with Pacific Prime
+Secure Comprehensive Medical Insurance with Pacific Prime